hertogp/iptable/README.md

 end
 print()

--- search includes starting search prefix
+-- search includes starting search prefix (if present)

 for pfx in ipt:more("10.10.10.0/24", true) do
     print("-- inclusive search ->", pfx)